AntoniosBarotsis/antoniosbarotsis.github.io/content/about.md

 ### Some Cool Projects I've Worked On

-- A QR Code generator library exposed over as a web server written in Rust.
+- A QR Code generator library exposed as a web server and CLI written in Rust.
 Built for [Delft's GDSC](https://gdsc.community.dev/delft-university-of-technology/) - [[repo]](https://github.com/AntoniosBarotsis/qr-rs)
 - An RSS feed aggregator that notifies you of new posts via email -